Tavenem/Wiki.Blazor/README.md

 ### The Client App

-1. Call one of the overloads of `AddTavenemWikiClient` on an `IServiceCollection` instance in your `Program.cs` file.
+1. Call one of the overloads of `AddWikiClient` on an `IServiceCollection` instance in your `Program.cs` file.

     For example:
     ```csharp
     var builder = WebAssemblyHostBuilder.CreateDefault(args);
-    builder.Services.AddTavenemWikiClient();
+    builder.Services.AddWikiClient();
     ```

-   `AddTavenemWikiClient` has three optional parameters.
+   `AddWikiClient` has three optional parameters.

    The first parameter is either an instance of `WikiOptions` or a function which provides one.
 This interface allows you to configure the wiki's core features.
 See the README for [Tavenem.Wiki](https://github.com/Tavenem/Wiki) for more information.